Open Burning Permits

 Firefighter training/fire extinguisher training

 An Open Burning Permit must be obtained from the Illinois EPA for firefighter or fire extinguisher training.

-Houses donated for Firefighter Training/Fire Extinguisher Training must be free-standing establishments.
-Structures already demolished and/or debris are not eligible for donation to fire departments and may not be burned.
+Structures donated for Firefighter Training/Fire Extinguisher Training must be free-standing establishments.
+Structures already demolished and/or piled structural debris are not recommended for donation to fire departments because they may lack the desired conditions for combustibility.

 Structures are required to have an asbestos and lead inspection to demonstrate to the Illinois EPA's satisfaction that such materials will not pose a serious detrimental effect upon adjacent properties or their occupants.
 All asbestos containing materials must be removed prior to the burn.

 Prairie & Ecological Landscape Burns